NatBrian/interactive-mcq-trainer/README.md

 2.  **Upload Questions**: Click "Select Questions File(s)" and choose your `.txt` file containing questions.
 3.  **Upload Answers**: Click "Select Answers File" and choose your `.txt` file containing the answer key.
 4.  **Start Practicing**: Questions will appear automatically.

+## Gemini AI Generation

+1.  **Enter API Key**: You need a Google Gemini API key.
+The key is stored only in your browser session and is not saved.
+2.  **Select Source**: Upload a PDF, text file, or markdown file containing your study material.
+3.  **Configure**: Choose the number of questions, difficulty level, and question type (Single/Multiple/Mixed).
+4.  **Generate**: Click "Generate Questions".
+The app will create questions and answers, then automatically load them for you to practice.

 ## Sample Input Formats